-- 9. Notwithstanding Guideline 8 above, a water storage tank with a lesser volume may be supported where an assessment of total household water use (indoor and outdoor) prepared by a registered plumber, accredited rainwater harvesting professional, or Engineer is provided, and the applicant is proposing to satisfy a minimum of 30% of total household use for a minimum of 90 consecutive precipitation free days with a rainwater harvesting system. - 10.
-Rainwater harvesting systems may, at the applicant's discretion, be designed for non-potable outdoor use, non-potable indoor use, or potable drinking water use.
-The design of such systems must reflect their intended use.
+(xiii) Notwithstanding Guideline 8 above, a waterstorage tank with a lesser volume may be supported where an assessment of total household water use (indoor and outdoor) prepared by a registered plumber, accredited rainwater harvesting professional, or Engineer is provided, and the applicant is proposing to satisfy a minimum of 30% of total household use for a minimum of 90 consecutive precipitation free days with a rainwater harvesting system.

-- 11. The rainwater harvesting system design must, at minimum, consider and include the following components: - a) Roofing materials that are appropriate for the type of rainwater harvesting system being proposed. - b) Gutters, downspouts, and transport piping to move the rainwater collected on the roof towards the water storage tank and beyond to its end use. - c) Debris removal, filters, and first flush diverter sized and designed to accommodate the proposed rainwater harvesting system. - d) Provisions for tank overflow. - e) A water storage tank(s) rated for potable use while it is strongly recommended that all other components be rated for potable use. - f) A pumping system to move the rainwater and distribution system. - g) Rainwater filtration, purification, and disinfection (in the case of potable systems). - 12.
-Rainwater harvesting systems should be designed to facilitate additional storage volume and future connection to the dwelling unit. - 13.
-All external pipe, plumbing fixtures, and hose bibs where rainwater is used shall be clearly marked with "Non-Potable Water Do Not Drink" as shown in Diagram 2 at right. - 14.
-Although not a requirement of these Development Permit Area Guidelines, where non-potable rainwater harvesting equipment is required, the Regional District shall encourage the applicant to install dedicated plumbing lines within proposed dwelling units to make use of stored rainwater for flushing toilets and other non-potable uses.
+- (xiv) Rainwater harvesting systems may, at the applicant's discretion, be designed for non- potable outdoor use, non-potable indoor use, or potable drinking water use.
+The design of such systems must reflect their intended use. - (xv) The rainwater harvesting system design must, at minimum, consider and include the following components: - (A) Roofing materials that are appropriate for the type of rainwater harvesting system beingproposed. - (B) Gutters, downspouts, and transport piping to move the rainwater collected on the rooftowards the water storage tank and beyond to its end use.

+- (C) Debris removal, filters, and first flush diverter sized and designed to accommodate theproposed rainwater harvesting system. - (D) Provisions for tank overflow. - (E) A water storage tank(s) rated for potable use while it is strongly recommended that allother components be rated for potable use. - (F) A pumping system to move the rainwater and distribution system. - (G) Rainwater filtration, purification, and disinfection (in the case of potable systems). - (xvi) Rainwater harvesting systems should be designed to facilitate additional storage volume and future connection to the dwelling unit. - (xvii) All external pipe, plumbing fixtures, and hose bibs where rainwater is used shall be clearly marked with "Non-Potable Water Do Not Drink" as shown in Diagram 2 at right. - (xviii) Although not a requirement of these Development Permit Area Guidelines, where non-potable rainwater harvesting equipment is required, the Regional District shall encourage the applicant to install dedicated plumbing lines within proposed dwelling units to make use of stored rainwater for flushing toilets and other nonpotable uses.
 The Regional District shall assist the applicant in obtaining the necessary building permit approvals.